HouseTrip/housetrip.github.com/_posts/2013-11-26-legacy-wont-be-the-end-of-us.md

 * Ripping the app into SOA
 * Data Tiering
-* A CI cluster build from scratch with machines that sleep and wake up to pick up tests
+* A CI cluster built from scratch with machines that sleep and wake up to pick up tests
 * SQL inspection (to make sure our queries perform)

 ###Learn by overcoming challenges